Dylan-BROAD/MasterMind/README.md

 - If user is unable to guess correctly, user loses.
 Webpage will prompt user loss.
 - Users correct winning guess displays computers initiated code.
 - If user is unsuccessful in guessing correctly, game shows computers code.
-- When end game is reached, prompt user to replay and loop to start.
-- If user win add point to user, if user loses add point to computer.

-Future additions:

-- Multiplayer
-- Refined design
-- Better scoring system # MasterMindAssignment-